 Set Simple, Specific, And Achievable Goals

-One of the reasons we procrastinate is because the task at hand appears to be excessively overwhelming.
+One of the reasons we procrastinate is that the task at hand appears to be excessively overwhelming.
 It’s a lot easier to get started on a task when you set up simple, specific, and achievable goals rather than an ambiguous plan.
 As a student instead of telling yourself, I will study mathematics today, say, I will study indices (any topic of your choice) today.
 This makes your goals less scary and more achievable.
 Simple and specific goals help reduce procrastination and increase productivity.

 RELATED TOPIC: Natural ways to overcome anxiety as a Student